JethroHemmann/QuickLookProtein/README.md

 **Download:** The current version can be downloaded under [releases](https://github.com/JethroHemmann/QuickLookProtein/releases).

+**Installation:**

+1. After downloading the release, unpack the ZIP file.
+2. Move the `QuickLookProtein.app` to the `Applications` folder.
-**Installation:** The Quick Look extension should automatically be installed and activated once the main app has been started for the first time.
-You can check that it is activated in System Preferences -> Extensions -> Quick Look.
+3. The Quick Look extension should automatically be installed and activated once the main app has been started for the first time.
+You can check that the extension is activated in `System Preferences` -> `Extensions` -> `Quick Look`.

 ![Screenshot of System Preferences -> Extensions -> Quick Look](Screenshots/System_Preferences_Extensions.png "System Preferences -> Extensions -> Quick Look")